Stop Creditor From Harassing

 Stop Bill Collection Harassment

-If you are tired of the fear that strikes you every time the phone rings because it might be a bill collector, or the sick feeling you get when you go to pick up the mail in anticipation of another demand letter from a creditor, help is available.
+Due to covid-19 in 2020, our Wisconsin governor directed creditors to change how they pursued past due balances.
+These consumer protections are temporary.
+Bill collectors are already contacting some consumers for unpaid balances.
+If you are tired of the fear that strikes you every time the phone rings because it might be a bill collector, or the sick feeling when there are past due notices or demand letters in the mail – we can help.
 Under federal law, once you file for bankruptcy, all collection activity is required to stop immediately.
+Furthermore, we can help you sue creditors that break the law.

 Getting Back Your Peace of Mind with Automatic Stay

-The provision in the law that ends harassment is called the automatic stay.
-Creditors’ obedience of the automatic stay is important for many reasons.
+The part of bankruptcy law that ends harassment is called the automatic stay.
+Once bankruptcy is filed, this provision is enacted.
+A creditors’ obedience of the automatic stay is important for many reasons.
 Not only does it give you the time and space you need to get your affairs in order, it also allows the court to manage your case without any outside interference from creditors or other parties.

 Did You Know that You can Sue Creditors?

 It’s true!
 When creditors continue to attempt to collect a debt that was included in your bankruptcy, they are essentially in violation of a court order.
 If you have trouble with over-zealous bill collectors once your bankruptcy petition has been filed, refer them to our office and we will handle the situation for you.
-We will explain that we are assisting you with a bankruptcy and that any further communication regarding the debt should come through our office.
+We will explain that we are assisting you with a bankruptcy.
+In addition, any further communication regarding the debt should come through our office for us to handle on your behalf.
+There is a statute of limitations, so don’t wait.